 On the other hand, an employee who is taking advantage of a more casual organizational structure, which is a style of leadership I typically prefer, is a problem to be solved.
 Quickly.
 I prefer systems and structures which allow for freedom of individualized methods of execution, towards a more defined vision we are seeking to attain.
 When one person is disrupting that system – causing more harm than good to the organization – that’s a problem to be solved.
 And, solved now.

-Many policies are written because someone didn’t want to solve a problem.
+Many policies are written, because someone didn’t want to solve a problem.

-For more of my thoughts on policies, see THIS POST.
 I realize this problem is not limited to churches.
 Even the best organizations and corporations struggle to address problems as needed.

-Manage the tensions, but solve the problems.
+My advice: Manage the tensions, but solve the problems.

 Do the hard work.
 It’s what leaders are supposed to do.
 Not always easiest.
 Always best.

 Have you seen churches (or organizations) try to manage a problem that needed to be solved?

 Bonus points if you give me an example.